Waste & Materials Management Program announcements and public comment opportunities

 At the public meeting, the DNR will describe the nature of the requested disposal and solicit public comment.

-There are no upcoming public meetings on a grant of exemption for disposal or reuse of dredged material.
+There is one recent public meeting on a grant of exemption for disposal or reuse of dredged material.

 Coal combustion residual landfill public comment opportunities